basakstuff/Rent-A-Car/README.md

-# Rent-A-Car
+# RentACarProject

+## Created by Başak ER

 MySQL is used for database.
 Java is used for back-end and AngularJS is used for front-end.
 Code development in accordance with Angular MVC standards.
 Spring Boot and Spring Data are used as framework.
-# RentACarProject

-## Created by Başak ER

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.